seanbaxter/DirectXShaderCompiler/docs/LLVMBuild.rst

 =================

 The LLVMBuild files themselves are just a declarative way to describe the project structure.
-The actual building of the LLVM project is handled by another build system.
+The actual building of the LLVM37 project is handled by another build system.

 The build system implementation will load the relevant contents of the